akshay058/Ecommerce-WebApp-MERN/README.md

 # package used

-npm i express-formidable - to use photo in product creation..
+npm i express-formidable - to use photo in product creation.